OpenTermsArchive/docs/content/federation/benefits.md

 ---
-title: Explanation
+title: Benefits
 weight: 1
 ---

-# The importance of federation
+# Open Terms Archive federation

 Open Terms Archive is a decentralised system.
 It aims at enabling any entity set up their own collections and track terms on their own.